-- Then, can use an offline attack for zone-enumeration (as domain names are structured, and may be guessed) - Question: An efficient way to prove that an entry is missing, without revealing anything else?
+- Then, can use an offline attack for zone-enumeration (as domain names are structured, and may be guessed) - Question: An efficient way to prove that an entry is missing, without revealing anything else? - SEC5: A proposal using "Verifiable Random Functions" (VRF)

-- Question: An efficient way to prove that an entry is missing, without revealing anything else?

-- A recent proposal: NSEC5

-- Using "Verifiable Random Functions" (VRF)
+VRF

-- VRF is a PRF, with an additional public-key (SK & PK generated honestly)
+VRF is a PRF, with an additional public-key

-- Remains pseduorandom even given public-key

-- SK allows one to give a proof that $F{SK}(x) = y$, without revealing SK.
+- Remains pseduorandom even given public-key (for honest keys) - SK allows one to give a Zero-Knowledge proof that FSK(x) = y, without revealing SK.
 Proof can be verified using a PK.

-- A Zero-Knowledge proof!

-Next lecture

-NSEC5 proposes a Random Oracle based VRF (assuming DDH)
+SEC5 proposes using a Random Oracle based VRF (assuming DDH)